Crassula 'Kimnachi', Crassula 'Myron Kimnach'

 Crassula "Buddha's Temple" is a beautiful succulent plant that grows to a height of about 15 cm.
 Its leaves are thin, flat, and soft, having a silver-grey to gray-green color.
 It grows in columns and usually, every column grows many other branches.
 The leaves stack tightly with each other, folded upward at the edges, which makes a perfect square.
 The diameter of this square can grow up to 1 inch.

-At the top of these beautiful leaves columns, it produces white, red, or orange color flowers as well.
+At the top of these beautiful leaves columns, it produces orange, pink, red, or white flowers as well.
 You'll love it in your garden with large stones.

-The whole Crassula genus is easy to care for.
+The whole Crassuloideae genus is easy to care for.
 But it suffers from mealybugs and fungal diseases.
 So whenever you cut any section, treat it with fungicide.

-Crassula “Buddha's Temple” plant is known to be a man-made hybrid of Crassula "pyramidalis" and Crassula "perfoliata var".
+Crassula “Buddha's Temple” plant is known to be a man-made hybrid of Crassula pyramidalis and Crassula perfoliata var minor.
 It is a light-loving plant.
-So place it where it gets enough sunlight.
+So place it where it gets full sun.
 It grows to its most vibrant colors when it gets enough sunlight.

 Where should you plant this succulent?

-If you live in a colder environment, where temperature can go below 25 °F (-3.9 °C), You should plant Crassula “Buddha's Temple” in a container. (use DIY Succulent Soil for the container, OR get the best succulents soil pre-mixed).
-Because it is not cold hardy, so you'll be able to bring it inside in winter.
+If you live in a colder environment, where temperature can go below 25 °F (-3.9 °C), You should plant Crassula “Buddha's Temple” in a container.
+While planting, use DIY Succulent Soil for the pot, OR get the best succulents soil pre-mixed.

 Watering Crassula Buddha's Temple Plant

 Crassula “Buddha's Temple” does not require any special watering schedule.
 You can use the same succulents watering method just like for other succulents plants.
 It is best to water when the soil is completely dry.
 Otherwise, its roots may rot in wet soil or produce a weak root system.

-Crassula “Buddha's Temple” can be propagated by division, offsets, and leaf cuttings.
+Crassula “Buddha's Temple” can be propagated by division, offsets, leaf cuttings, and even seeds.
 Propagating by offsets and leaf cuttings might be perfect for beginners, as it is easier.